 Delta Pegs (ground anchors)

 The Delta Peg, the peg that most campers love.
-Once you use a delta peg you are very unlikely to go back to using any other, especially if you have a large tent.
-These angled pegs are designed to sit flush in the ground and if that wind gets strong and your guy lines are pulling all the delta peg will do is dig that little bit deeper.
+Once you use a Delta Peg or Delta Ground Anchor you are very unlikely to go back to using any other heavy-duty guying peg , especially if you have a large tent.
+These angled pegs are designed to sit flush in the ground and if that wind gets strong and your guy lines are pulling, the delta peg will do is dig that little bit deeper.

 Half Round U-Pegs

 Like the ripple pegs, these pegs give good ground coverage and come in varying lengths.
 These are normally made from steel so are a little more durable and can be used on soft to firm ground.
 The head of these pegs have a low profile and sit closer to the ground to prevent trip hazards.

 Tent Stakes are more commonly used by wild campers and backpackers.
 Made from a light but tough alloy material they can help keep your carry weight down while ensuring you have a peg that can be used on almost any surface.
 These to come in varying lengths and if weight is a main priority ensure you only carry the size you need depends on the size of tent you use.

 Screw Pegs do exactly as they say and screw into the ground with either a handheld attachment or cordless drill with an adapter.
 These can be used on firm to soft ground but not on rocky or concrete areas unless you were to drill a hole with the drill first.